 Acceptable roof types include front-facing and side-facing gable, gambrel, hip, and shed roofs, or some combination thereof.
-Flat roofs are permissible but will be reviewed during the Final Development Plan (FDP) process for their visual impact on adjacent properties.
-Please refer to the Architectural Style Matrix on page 30 for roof design recommendations by style.
+Flat roofs are permissible but will be reviewed during Design Review for their visual impact on adjacent properties.
+Please refer to the Architectural Style Matrix on pg 30 for roof design recommendations by style.